San Jose del Cabo Aeropuerto, Baja

 Among many things, the owners of Casa Oasis Todos Santos, Patricia and Charles, are “Tequila Sommeliers” and greet me with different brands, limes, and salt to begin my education in things agave.
 However that is not the only education I receive, because my friends are also hooked into the local scene and offer many suggestions on things to do and see.

 Whenever I’m somewhere surrounded by the world’s best fishing oceans I naturally expect fantastic seafood, which I get here.
-But it was the once in a lifetime sunset, a sunset that slowly kept sinking through clouds on its way into the ocean and taking a full 15 minutes that topped everything.
+But it was the once in a lifetime sunset, a sunset that slowly kept sinking through clouds on its way into the ocean and lasting a full 15 minutes that topped everything.
 It provides a simply stunning ambiance for a great meal.

 However, it’s the Dia de los Muertos celebration which is the highlight of my visit – 3 days of colorful pageantry and delicious foods.